msdalp/msdalp.github.io/_posts/2019-10-12-Multiple-Datasources-with-Spring-Boot-and-Hibernate.markdown

 {% endhighlight %}

 In a configuration file or in the SpringBoot main class define these datasource beans.
-* Read configuration information for resources
+* Read configuration information from resources
 * Create a datasource with a name from that configuration
-* Set the datasource created to a JdbcTemplate.
+* Set the datasource created to a specific JdbcTemplate.
 The name given here will be used for accessing to the different JdbcTemplate beans as `@Qualifier("jdbcMain") JdbcTemplate jdbcTemplate`

-While defining a jdbc repository give the identifier to access a specific database.
+While defining a jdbc repository give the identifier for accessing to that database.

 {% highlight java %}
 @Repository